CoderUni/Anni/web/README.md

 </p>

 <p align="center">
 A modern, friendly, and responsive web interface for interacting with <a href="https://docs.vllm.ai/en/latest/">vLLM</a> language models.
 Built with Next.js and Shadcn UI.
+[See it in action!](https://anni.hanstan.link) *Server is offline most of the time to save costs.*
 </p>

 <div align="center">